Jordan Bardella: Immigration

 Bardella, like his party, focuses on migration.
 He says that immigration could lead to the extinction of France, the French identity, French sovereignty, and "France's soul".
 He also believes that the European Union further degrades these values, according to his demands at the EU's campaign meetings.
-Shortly after the 2024 European parliament election, Bardella said he intended to abolish birthright citizenship.
-It grants children of foreigners born and living in France French citizenship.
+Shortly after the 2024 European parliament election, Bardella said he intended to abolish birthright citizenship for children of foreign nationals born and living in France.

-Bardella adheres to the Great Replacement conspiracy theory.
-Le Monde reported that he promotes this theory during his speeches to activists, "using every possible circumlocution to avoid calling it 'the Great Replacement,' as the term was banned by Marine Le Pen."
+It is reported that he promotes the great replacement theory during his speeches to activists, "using every possible circumlocution to avoid calling it 'the Great Replacement,' as the term was banned by Marine Le Pen."
 He also wanted to "cut off social assistance to people living in France illegally."

+In response to the migration crisis in Ceuta, Bardella criticised Spain's migration policies, accusing the Spanish government of encouraging illegal migration and calling for stronger border controls in France.

 Economy

 Jordan Bardella calls for an "economic program in favor of business and entrepreneurship" and criticizes France as "the European champion of taxes and duties."
 He thus calls for the abolition of the social solidarity contribution of companies, used to finance old-age insurance, and the contribution on the added value of companies (CVAE).
 Two taxes which, according to Libération, mainly concern CAC 40 companies.
 He welcomes Emmanuel Macron's decision to reduce the corporate tax rate to 25%.
-He also supports the payment of the RSA conditional on 15 hours of compulsory activity, and returns, in June 2024, to the National Rally's promise to repeal the pension reform if it comes to power.
+He also supports the payment of the Revenu de solidarité active (RSA) conditional on 15 hours of compulsory activity, and returns, in June 2024, to the National Rally's promise to repeal the pension reform if it comes to power.

 According to Le Monde, Bardella's right-wing positioning on economic issues also corresponds to a division of roles with Marine Le Pen, the latter targeting primarily the working classes and him the upper middle classes and retirees.
 Unlike Le Pen, Bardella also favours pro-business and economic liberal policies, influenced by the economic agenda of Italian Prime Minister Giorgia Meloni.